 How to apply

-- Proofs that you are living together (joint bank accounts, joint lease receipts, bills and mails received at the same address, joint purchases…)
+- Proof of cohabitation (joint bank accounts, joint lease receipts, bills and mail received at the same address, joint purchases…)

 - Pictures (marriage pictures, pictures in a relaxed setting or for special occasions, pictures taken months apart…)